 What to Wear to a Theme Park?

-Now that we understand why you need to plan your vacation packing list ahead of time, let’s go through what to wear to an amusement park.
+Now that we understand why you need to plan your things to bring to an amusement park ahead of time, let’s go through what to wear on your vacation.

 Like I mentioned before, you’ll want to have comfortable shorts, leggings that are comfortable and breathable but thick enough where you don’t see your underwear.

 If you are a male, then I recommend some comfortable shorts such as khakis and comfortable sneakers.

 Hipster Power Tip: Because Florida sun is so bright, I recommend purchasing good quality leggings that prevent your underwear from showing.

 When I’m at a theme park, I don’t want to feel any discomfort from a wired bra so I just recommend sports bras.
 As a woman, if you wear a super comfortable bra to the park, it will make all the difference in your day.